DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

 ### Inputs

 ### Outputs

 ## Citations

+This pipeline is under revision.
+Please, cite this repository.

 References of the tools used:
 - **FastQC** S. Andrews (2010); FASTQC.
 A quality control tool for high throughput sequence data, https://www.bioinformatics.babraham.ac.uk/projects/fastqc/